GLA-IR/SCHaNe/README.md

       img4.jpeg
 ```

-We then generate the index json files using the following command. [beit3.spm](https://conversationhub.blob.core.windows.net/beit-share-public/beit3/sentencepiece/beit3.spm) is the sentencepiece model used for tokenizing texts.
+We then generate the index json files using the following command.
 ```
 from datasets import ImageNetDataset